Do You Pay Taxes on a Life Insurance Payout?

 “Will my family have to pay taxes on my life insurance benefits?”

-- What if My Estate Isn’t Worth That Much?
+- What If My Estate Is Worth Less Than the Exclusion?

 The majority of the time a life insurance benefit is paid, it is paid out tax-free.